 - MORE delicious

-These slow cooker ribs are exactly just that!
+These easy slow cooker ribs are exactly that!

 In the summer, my grandpa would be firing up the grill, getting ready to put on a couple of slabs of ribs.
-His ribs were fall-off-the-bone delicious, and he always said his secret ingredient was Kraft barbecue sauce.
+His BBQ ribs were fall-off-the-bone tender, and he always said his secret ingredient was Kraft barbecue sauce.

-As much as I loved my grandpa, we’d have to agree to disagree on the barbecue sauce.
-The number one ingredient is high fructose corn syrup, which was one of the first harmful ingredients we kicked out of our house when we first started our real food journey.
+As much as I loved my grandpa, we’d have to agree to disagree on that barbecue sauce.
+The number one ingredient is high fructose corn syrup, which was one of the first ingredients we kicked out of our house when we first started our real food journey.

-We make our own barbecue sauce now using this tried-and-true recipe and sometimes making substitutions based on what we have (or don’t have), like…
+Homemade Barbecue Sauce is CRAZY flexible and super easy to make.
+We sometimes make substitutions based on what we have (or don’t have), like…

 - Honey, instead of brown sugar (and the amount is halved too).